PM Imran, COAS to spend day with troops in Balochistan

 Sources added that the Federal Ministers, Members of Assembly and Special Assistants will accompany the Prime Minister.
 The Cabinet meeting has also been postponed due to the busy schedule of the Prime Minister and his visit to Quetta while the agenda issued by the Federal Cabinet has also been withdrawn.

-On February 6, five soldiers of the Pakistan Army embraced martyrdom due to firing by terrorists from inside Afghanistan across the international border.
+On February 5, the clearance operation had been completed which was launched by the security forces after an attack by terrorists on security camps in Panjgur and Nushki districts on Wednesday evening.

-The military’s media wing said terrorists opened fire on Pakistani troops from inside the Afghanistan boundary and received a befitting response.
+The military’s media wing said terrorists opened fire on Pakistani troops and received a befitting response.
 It added that as per intelligence reports, terrorists suffered heavy casualties due to retaliatory firing.

 Read more: 20 terrorists killed during Panjgur, Naushki operations: ISPR